ismaeldevmw/quiz-react-app/README.md

+![quiz app screen](https://user-images.githubusercontent.com/13697123/83316660-b9378a00-a1ec-11ea-99cc-730f39bd99fa.jpg)

-# Quiz App
+# Quiz app
 Perfect project if you are interested on learn basic concepts of React framework and logic programing.
-![quiz app screen](https://user-images.githubusercontent.com/13697123/83316660-b9378a00-a1ec-11ea-99cc-730f39bd99fa.jpg)

 ## Available Scripts